bakks/butterfish/doc/shell.intro.md

 Butterfish Shell then sits in front of your shell and does useful things.

-It doesn't work with the Windows shell, I probably won't implement that -- for certain technical reasons, that's complicated.
+It doesn't work with the Windows shell, I probably won't implement that -- Windows CLI apps are significantly harder for technical reasons.
 I haven't tried `fish` or other more esoteric shells.

 #### Start a prompt with a Capital Letter

 Within Butterfish Shell you can send a ChatGPT prompt by just starting a command with a capital letter, for example:

 ```
-> How do I do ___?
+> Summarize the file I just printed
 ```

 Butterfish Shell is intercepting this and then sending the prompt to ChatGPT.